Aiiii-den/ml_pm10/README.md

 _Data Cleaning:_ For the air particle data all null values were dropped after careful consideration.

-_Feature Engineering:_ Six new features were extracted from the datetime column to provide a clearer understanding of how different aspects of the datetime information influence the model.These six features are:
+_Feature Engineering:_ Six new features were extracted from the datetime column to provide a clearer understanding of how different aspects of the datetime information influence the model.
+These six features are:
 _hour_, _day_, _month_, _year_, _day_of_week_, and _is_weekend_

 **Wind data**